kkieffer/jCircularGauges/README.md

 # JCircularGauges

 A collection of circular gauges.
 Each one extends a Swing JComponent.
-No other dependencies.

 ## Gauge Types

-Read the header comments in each class for details.
+Read the header comments in each class for details on how to use and customize.

 ## Artificial Horizon
 Also known as an attitude gauge / gyro horizon.
 These are typically seen in aircraft.